eernstg/dep-configured-imports/DEP-configured-imports.md

 ### Programmatic configuration

 A library can use [`const String.fromEnvironment`][env] to check configuration choices at runtime.
 The same environment values used in imports can also be used in code.
-This allows, e.g., switching from import based configuration to programmatic configuration if it considers that simpler, or simple configuration could be done programmatically while developing, and then later switch to import based configuration to avoid importing unused libraries.
+This allows, e.g., switching from import based configuration to programmatic configuration if it is considered simpler, or simple configuration could be done programmatically while developing, and then later switch to import based configuration to avoid importing unused libraries.

 [env]: https://api.dartlang.org/apidocs/channels/stable/dartdoc-viewer/dart:core.String#id_String-fromEnvironment

 ### Analysis Tools

-An analysis tool, like the Dart Analyzer, can see all possible import strings, and either resolve to a single URI for a given platform/configuration, or examine all the combinations.
-All the possible imported URIs are directly visible at the import site, as are the tests used to control the access to the imports.
+An analysis tool, like the Dart Analyzer, will be able to exploit the simplicity of the static shapes of configurable imports: They simply add a few top-level functions to the name space.
+When inspecting potential implementations of a given function it may be necessary to inspect multiple declarations, e.g., one per platform, but that would not be more complex than the case where a method is invoked and dispatch enables multiple method implementations to be the code that actually runs.

+It may be useful for a tool to allow users to specify one or some possible configurations and omit others, and then only show the possible implementations of configurably imported functions that match this constraint.

+### Compatibility detection.

 A library can be analyzed for imports of "dart:*" libraries that are not available on all platforms.
 If a library definitely imports a dart library which is not available on a platform, the library can be marked as not supporting that platform.
 If the import is "guarded by" a check that ensures that the imported library is available, then the importing library is not marked.